 Economics: Two semesters of calculus (MATH 10350 and MATH 10360 or MATH 10550 and MATH 10560)

 Honors Mathematics: Two semesters of calculus (MATH 10850 and MATH 10860)

-The Economics, Psychology, and Sociology majors require upper-level statistics courses that can satisfy the Quantitative Reasoning Core requirement.
+The Economics, Neuroscience and Behavior, Psychology, and Sociology majors require upper-level statistics courses that can satisfy the Quantitative Reasoning Core requirement.
 The Philosophy major requires an upper-level course in logic that can satisfy the Quantitative Reasoning Core requirement.
 These courses are usually taken after the first year.

 Mendoza College of Business

 Mendoza requires one semester of calculus (MATH 10250 or higher) and two semesters of statistics, ACMS 10145 (Statistics for Business I) and ITAO 20200 (Statistical Inference in Business).
 The calculus requirement and ACMS 10145 must be completed by the end of the first year.
 ITAO 20200 is usually taken in sophomore year, although students who have satisfied the other math requirements can take it during their first year.